-Tata Power‘s share price has been having a hard time at the bourses recently, the stock is down around 30% in the last year.
-Since the start of the year, shares of the company have slumped around 10% and the stock even touched its 52-week low in March.
+Tata Power‘s share price has made quite a recovery at the bourses after a dismal start of the year.
+Till March 2023, shares of the company had slumped around 10% YTD and the Tata Power share price even touched its 52-week low.

 Tata Power Company History